 In 2009, the opportunity arose for Dr. Ozawa to help build Lahey Hospital’s new Center for Professional Development and Simulation.
 The experience allowed him to explore the connection between mindfulness and simulation training in conjunction with his clinical work at the hospital.

 Curious colleagues often ask Dr. Ozawa how to get started in mindfulness training.
-He offers them a simple and zen-like answer: “Just do it.”
+He offers them a simple answer: “Just do it.”

 About Dr. Edwin Ozawa